jan-gf/cosi-measure/README.md

 ## License and Liability

-The content in this repository is licensed under the CERN Open Hardware Licence Version 2 - Weakly Reciprocal, please see [LICENSE](LICENSE) for details and also check the [DISCLAIMER](DISCLAIMER.pdf)
+The content in this repository is licensed under the CERN Open Hardware Licence Version 2 - Weakly Reciprocal, please see [LICENSE](LICENSE) for details and also check the [DISCLAIMER](DISCLAIMER.pdf).